openshift/release/cluster/test-deploy/README.md

 Other prerequisites:

-* Docker 1.12+ installed and available
+* Docker 1.12+ installed and available on your local machine
 * Your system time must be up to date in order for gcloud to authenticate to GCE (run `sudo ntpd -gq` in your VM if necessary)

 The default cluster type is `gcp`.
 You can set an alternate configuration by passing `TYPE=gcp-ha` on the `make` arguments.